english/speculation/README.md

 ## Usage

+Documentation is available at [RubyDoc](http://www.rubydoc.info/github/english/speculation).
 The API is more-or-less the same as `clojure.spec`.
 If you're already familiar clojure.spec with then you should feel at home with Speculation.
+Most guides, talks and discussion around clojure.spec should apply equally well to Speculation.
 Clojure and Ruby and quite different languages, so naturally there are some differences:

+## Differences with clojure.spec

 ### Built in predicates